dream-x/ksql/docs/syntax-reference.rst

     DESCRIBE [EXTENDED] (stream_name|table_name);

 **Description**

-List the columns in a stream or table along with their data type and other attributes.

 * DESCRIBE: List the columns in a stream or table along with their data type and other attributes.
 * DESCRIBE EXTENDED: Display DESCRIBE information with additional runtime statistics, Kafka topic details, and the